How to Buy a Domain Name: A Simple Guide to Get You Started

 - Consider using local TLDs.
 Using a ccTLD can help a site acquire more traffic through localization.

 - Opt for a new domain extension.
-Consider using a new gTLD such as .xyz, which is also used by Alphabet Inc., the parent company of Google.
+Consider using a new gTLD such as a .xyz domain, which is also used by Alphabet Inc., the parent company of Google.
 It’s one of the most popular new extensions that suit almost any project, from online shops to event pages.
-This suffix is also more affordable than the .com TLD.
+This suffix is also more affordable than the .com domain.

 - Discuss your ideas.
 If picking the right name for your website feels like a daunting task, consider presenting your ideas to friends, family, or colleagues.
 They might give you the piece of advice that you’re looking for.